shmii/os_common/README.md

 `os_common.users[n].authorized_keys`
 *<span style="color: #7F00FF">list of `authorized_keys` dictionaries</span>*

-Use `os_common.users[n].authorized_keys` dictionary to manage users ssh keys.
+Use `os_common.users[n].authorized_keys` list of dictionary to manage users ssh keys.
-It provide a list of `authorized_keys` dictionaries with the `key` and these defined parameters.
+It provide a list of `authorized_keys` dictionary with the **`key`** and it defined parameters.
+To managed ssh keys, this role is based on the `ansible.posix.authorized_key`[:link:][Ansible-Module-ansible.posix.authorized_key] module.
+All module variables are implemented and can be used on the `authorized_keys` dictionary.
 :warning: Not all available variables are specified below.
-Refer to the `ansible.posix.authorized_key`  [:link:][Ansible-Module-ansible.posix.authorized_key] module documentation page to see all available variables and their uses.
+Refer to the `ansible.posix.authorized_key`[:link:][Ansible-Module-ansible.posix.authorized_key] module documentation page to see all available variables and their uses.

 ##### 1.b.6) The User 'authorized_key' Dictionary :  `os_common.users[n].authorized_keys`